Skip to main content

 2. CHUNK IT UP

 Neutralizing Jones and the defensive front will go a long way toward allowing Carr and receivers Chris Olave and Rashid Shaheed to produce a few chunk plays.
 Those were scarce the previous two games and if the Saints are going to make the Chiefs' defense loosen, rediscovery is necessary.
 That happens only if the play is given time to develop, and that's where the offensive line comes in.
 As usual, Alvin Kamara's presence is huge at running back and it may have to be even more so, since Taysom Hill is out with rib fractures.
 Jamaal Williams can give the Saints some of Hill's work at running back, but Hill fills a multitude of roles that must be maneuvered through.
+Kendre Miller could see a few touches as well.

 3. ABK (ANYBODY BUT KELCE)

 The Chiefs are a bit low in the offensive weaponry department without receiver Rashee Rice and running back Isiah Pacheco.
-But if nothing else, quarterback Patrick Mahomes has proven resilient and resourceful, able to utilize whatever he has available to get the job done.
+But if nothing else, quarterback Patrick Mahomes has proven resilient and resourceful, able to use whatever he has available to get the job done.
 That said, tight end Travis Kelce remains a mismatch and the Chiefs want to get him the ball.
 After totaling eight catches for 69 yards in the first three games, Kelce popped for 89 yards on seven catches against the Chargers.
 Not monumental numbers, but perhaps proof that he and his quarterback are warming to the task.
 New Orleans must know where Kelce is at all times, and he especially can be dangerous when Mahomes scrambles to buy time.

 4. STILL GOTTA STOP RUN